tdhelixx/alexandria-dental-health-site/src/services/invisalign.md

 ---
+layout: layouts/service.njk
+title: Invisalign
+subtitle: Clear Aligners for a Discreet, Confident Smile
+description: Are you looking for Invisalign in Alexandria VA?
+Contact the team at Alexandria Dental Health & Smile Studio today.
+keywords: invisalign Alexandria VA, invisalign, clear braces, invisible aligners, orthodontics
+heroImage: /images/services/woman-hands-by-face-smiling.webp
+heroImageAlt: Invisalign Treatment at Alexandria Dental Health & Smile Studio
+permalink: /invisalign/
+ctaText: Schedule Invisalign Consultation
+ctaLink: /contact-us/
+tags:
+- services
+- cosmetic
+editable_regions:
+- hero
+- content
+- sidebar
+social_image: /images/services/woman-hands-by-face-smiling.webp
+og_description: Expert dental services at Alexandria Dental Health & Smile Studio.
+  Dr. Mazhari provides comprehensive care in Alexandria VA.
+show_hero: true
+show_sidebar: true
+show_cta: true
+content_sections:
+- benefits
+- process
+- investment
+- faq
+in_nav: true
+nav_order: 1
+page_type: service
 benefits:
 - No dietary restrictions
 - Easy removal for cleaning and routine dental care
 - Discreet, nearly invisible treatment
 - No risk of tooth enamel staining from permanently attached brackets
-ctaLink: /contact-us/
-ctaText: Schedule Invisalign Consultation
-description: Are you looking for Invisalign in Alexandria VA?
-Contact the team at Alexandria Dental Health & Smile Studio today.
-heroImage: /images/2025/01/Dentist-Alexandria-VA-Alexandria-Dental-Health-Smile-Studio-Header-Logo.webp
-heroImageAlt: Invisalign Treatment at Alexandria Dental Health & Smile Studio
+process_steps:
+- title: What Is the Invisalign Treatment Process Like?
+  description: Should you decide that Invisalign is the right treatment option for
+    you, Dr. Mazhari will begin by taking digital impressions of your mouth in order to create high resolution, 3-D images of your teeth...
+- title: Case Studies in Invisalign Treatment Progress
+  description: These two cases show the progression of the treatment as the patients
+    used Invisalign aligners to move their teeth.
+Each patient suffered from severe crowding, narrow arches, misshapen teeth, and diff...
 investment:
+  primary: $3,500 – $5,500
   financing: Payment plans available
-  primary: $3,500 – $5,500
-keywords: invisalign Alexandria VA, invisalign, clear braces, invisible aligners
-layout: layouts/service.njk
-permalink: /invisalign/
-process_steps:
-- description: Should you decide that Invisalign is the right treatment option for you, Dr. Mazhari will begin by taking digital impressions of your mouth in order to create high resolution, 3-D images of your teeth...
-  title: What Is the Invisalign Treatment Process Like?
-- description: These two cases show the progression of the treatment as the patients used Invisalign aligners to move their teeth.
-Each patient suffered from severe crowding, narrow arches, misshapen teeth, and diff...
-  title: Case Studies in Invisalign Treatment Progress
+  note: Prices may vary based on individual treatment needs
-related_services: []
+related_services:
-subtitle: Clear Aligners for a Discreet, Confident Smile
-tags:
-- services
-- cosmetic
-title: Invisalign
+- title: Porcelain Veneers
+  url: /veneers/
+- title: Professional Teeth Whitening
+  url: /teeth-whitening/
 ---

 # Invisalign® Clear Braces in Alexandria VA